bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-- .map returns data, but .forEach does not.

 2. What is the difference between a function and a method?

+-- All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by name that is associated with an object.
+In most respects it is identical to a function except for those two key differences.

 3. What is closure?

+--Closures are functions that refer to independent (free) variables.
+In other words, the function defined in the closure ‘remembers’ the environment in which it was created.

 4. Describe the four rules of the 'this' keyword.

+  1. // Window / Golbal Binding

+  -- refers to over all Golbal enviroment. --

+  2. Implicit Binding

+  -- the object standing before the dot is being refered to.

+ 3. New Binding

+  -- and empty objected is created and referenced by "this", inheriting the prototype function.

+  4. Explicit Binding

+  --  force a function call to use a particular object for this binding, without putting a property function reference on the object. so we explicitly say to a function what object it should use for this — using functions such as call, apply and bind.--

 5. Why do we need super() in an extended class?
+-- super allows the object to use the attrbuites blueprint form the parent.

 ## Project Set up